 Once you've decided on the ideal vet, it is sensible to build a lasting relationship to ensure you can both do the best for your cat.
-When your cat has an appointment with the vet, take them in their designated cat carrier.

 On initial consultation, your vet might ask a veterinary nurse to assist with handling the cat, especially if you are nervous about how your cat will react.
-They will examine your cat as well as asking you some questions about general health, eating, drinking and toileting habits.
+They will examine your cat as well as ask you some questions about general health, eating, drinking and toileting habits.
 As always, if you have noticed anything unusual about your cat's behaviour, you'll need to let your vet know.

 Cats are creatures of habit, and any change in routine or environment can be quite stressful for them.
 To minimise the stress for you and your cat, preparing in advance is key to ensure your first appointment goes as smoothly as possible.